vanvantong/rl-sr/README.md

 # **Implement the experiment with segment routing**

-- Download and run ONOS 2.4 at: xxx.
+- Download and run ONOS 2.4 at: https://drive.google.com/file/d/1bWP5ad1TK6_3VwD--BB1ZlZdHviXrWMR/view?usp=sharing.
 This source code has the parameter measurement module and the segment routing algorithm.

 *cd onos*